Romans 11:19 Then you will say, “Branches were broken off so that I might be grafted in.”

 Paul quotes the Scriptures to prove his point, that God has always made a way for a remnant of ‘His Chosen’ to remain.
 Just as in the days of Elijah, we see in Paul’s day, that there is a remnant of Israel who are “the chosen” or “the elect” v.1-7.

 The remnant seed of Abraham from v.
 5 are those “elect” of v.
-7; the rest who are not of the remnant are still hardened, or blind and deaf to the truth of Messiah.
+7; the rest, however, those who are not of the remnant are still hardened, or blind and deaf to the truth of Messiah.

 Romans 11:5,7 So too at the present time there is a remnant, chosen by grace… What then, Israel failed to obtain what it was seeking?
 The elect obtained it, but the rest were hardened…

-Who are these “Chosen” and “Elect” of God?
+According to the Word of God who are the “Chosen” and “Elect” of God?
 What does the text say?

 For I have chosen him, that he may command his children and his household after him to keep the way of the LORD by doing righteousness and justice, so that the LORD may bring to Abraham what he has promised him.” | Genesis 18:19

 “For you are a people holy to the LORD your God.
 The LORD your God has chosen you to be a people for his treasured possession, out of all the peoples who are on the face of the earth. | Deuteronomy 7:6